Nuclear ban treaty negotiations in 2017

 Once the treaty has been concluded, it will be opened for signature by all states.
 After signing the treaty, a certain number of states will then need to ratify it before it can enter into force and become part of international law.

 No treaty text has been drafted as yet.
-We expect that a first draft will be developed and circulated during or soon after the March negotiations, based on the discussions that take place at that time.
+We expect that a first draft will be developed and circulated in May, based on the discussions that take place at the March session.
 We will be encouraging governments to put forward their ideas for what they would like to see in the treaty.

 Since 2010, governments have grown increasingly concerned about the catastrophic humanitarian consequences that would result from any use of nuclear weapons.
 Most of the world’s nations participated in three major conferences in 2013 and 2014 that examined these consequences.